warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[PXL_20240824_195010743.MP.jpg]]
 _My burdens_

 I eventually resigned to taking two trips from my apartment.
 First trip: biking over, leaving my bike with some trustworthy looking strangers.
 Second trip: walking back to my apartment, then back again carrying the boxes.
 I was drenched in sweat by the time I arrived at the bus stop, lol.
-One dude bellowed from the line, watching me: WHO'S GONNA CARRY THE BOAT??

 ![[original_370f15bf-b424-4327-a37c-09f22bdea716_PXL_20240824_185614286.MP.jpg]]